matloff/regtools/README.md

 > ?prgeng
 ```

-One of the graphical functions for model fit assessment plots the
+One of the package's graphical functions for model fit assessment plots the
 parametric (e.g. **lm()**) values against the nonparametric fit via
 k-NN.
 Let's try this on the Census data.

 The package includes three versions of the dataset:  The original; a
 version with categorical variables in dummy form; and a version with
 categorical variables in R factor form.
 Since the k-NN routines require
-dummies, we'll use that second version, **peDumms**.
+dummies, we'll use that first version, **peDumms**.

 We need to generate the parametric and nonparametric fits, then call
 **parvsnonparplot()**: